MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/Teams-dependencies.md

 These different authorization levels provide you with flexibility in how you set up guest access for your organization.
 For example, if you don’t want to allow guest users in your Microsoft Teams but want to allow it overall in your organization, just turn off guest access in Microsoft Teams.
 Another example: You could enable guest access at the Azure AD, Teams, and Groups levels, but then disable the addition of guest users on selected teams that match one or more criteria such as data classification equals confidential.
 SharePoint Online and OneDrive for Business have their own guest access settings that don't rely on Microsoft 365 Groups.

 > [!NOTE]
-> Guests are subject to  [Microsoft 365 or Office 365](https://go.microsoft.com/fwlink/p/?linkid=282347) and [Azure Active Directory](https://go.microsoft.com/fwlink/p/?linkid=853019) service limits.
+> Guests are subject to the service limits described in [Microsoft 365 and Office 365 service descriptions](https://go.microsoft.com/fwlink/p/?linkid=282347) and [Limitations of Azure AD B2B collaboration](https://go.microsoft.com/fwlink/p/?linkid=853019).

 The following diagram shows how guest access authorization dependency is granted and integrated between Azure Active Directory, Microsoft Teams, and Microsoft 365 or Office 365.